VBukowsky81/KerasANNBuild/README.md

 But I will add PyTorch examples, later on, of course.

 Anyway, this has all the basic parts - data preprocessing, setting up batch sizes, variables, testing, etc. Building ANN's in Keras is just so clean and neat.
-Everything is in one line - layer type, number of nodes, weights initializer, activation function, etc. PyTorch is significantly different, but for a good reasons.
+Everything is in one line - layer type, number of nodes, weights initializer, activation function, etc. PyTorch is significantly different, but for good reasons.

 So 100 epochs run, typical simple linear regression task - predicting future data.
 In this case, we are predicting banking clients turnaround.
 Typical data science project.